How to Change Fonts in WordPress Themes – Bgeinner’s Guide

 Click the dropdown menu to select your font.
 There are over 1,400 Google Fonts to choose from.
 Click the small setting icon to control font style and weight, such as italic, oblique, or regular and normal bold, medium, semi, and bold.

-The Olympus Google Font plugin can change font families for footer content/headings and other template sections.
-For example, you could use Ariel for navigation menus, Georgia for body content, Consolas for Quotes, Palatino for bullet lists, Calibri for sidebar headings, and AR One Sans for sidebar content.
+For example, you can use Ariel for navigation menus, Georgia for body content, Consolas for Quotes, Palatino for bullet lists, Calibri for sidebar headings, and AR One Sans for sidebar content.

 It is a powerful plugin for customizing WordPress typography and offers extensive customization beyond traditional WordPress themes.